 -AdditionalInformation2 contains MXAdditionalInformation, if present.
 Both are independent.
 If Status =”RJCR” then MXReasonCode is mandatory.

 Field 77A (20*35x) will be used if no room enough in field 76.
-MX UETR will be copied in the last line used of field 77A with code word /UETR/.
+MX UETR will be copied in the last 2 lines used of field 77A with code word /UETR/.
+Continuation slash “//” is used on the second line.

 Format